LouisYLWang/Sync-Sofa/readme.md

 🛠 update on 12 May 2020
 ---
 Improve stability
-  > Test for a new logic to avoid infinite echo back (each party repeat the last operation of other party) : introduce a queue as a buffer of operation and if the operations is beyond frequency threshold, the client will automatically to halt and cool down for sometime.
+  > Test for a new logic to avoid infinite echo back (each party repeats the last operation of another party) : introduce a queue as a buffer of operation and if the operations are beyond the frequency threshold, the client will automatically to halt and cool down for sometime.

 Add support for edge browser (beta)

 ### v1.0.4
 🛠 update on 10 May 2020
 ---
-Now user will get notification when they successfully connected to each other Improve stability, better sync performance
+Now the user will get a notification when they successfully connected to each other Improve stability, better sync performance
 Change the notification UI using sweetalert